Polyarteritis nodosa systemic M30.0

 This section has been translated automatically.

-1. Brody M et al (1994) Successful treatment of panarteritis nodosa with methotrexate low-dose therapy. dermatologist 45: 476-479
+1. Brody M et al (1994) Successful treatment of panarteritis nodosa with methotrexate low-dose therapy.
+Dermatology 45: 476-479

 2. Crowson AN et al (2003) Cutaneous vasculitis: a review.
-J Cutan catheter 30: 161-173
+J Cutan Pathol 30: 161-173

-3. Gross WL (1995) Vasculitis.
+3. Gross WL (1995) Vasculitides.
 News on classification, pathogenesis and therapy.
 Dt Ärztebl 92: 1019-1026

-4. Gupta S et al (2001) Lamivudine in the treatment of polyarteritis nodosa associated with acute hepatitis B. N Engl J Med 344: 1645-1646
+4. Gupta S et al. (2001) Lamivudine in the treatment of polyarteritis nodosa associated with acute hepatitis B. N Engl J Med 344: 1645-1646

-5. Heron E et al (2003) Polyarteritis nodosa presenting as acute leg ischemia.
+5. Heron E et al. (2003) Polyarteritis nodosa presenting as acute leg ischemia.
 J Rheumatol 30: 1344-1346

-6. Kart-Koseoglu H et al (2003) Polyarteritis nodosa complicated by intrahepatic-perihepatic hemorrhage and acute appendicitis: successful treatment with cyclophosphamide and corticosteroids.
+6. Kart-Koseoglu H et al. (2003) Polyarteritis nodosa complicated by intrahepatic-perihepatic hemorrhage and acute appendicitis: successful treatment with cyclophosphamide and corticosteroids.
 Clin Rheumatol 22: 251-253

-7. Kratzsch J et al (2015) Therapy-resistant chronic leg ulcers crurum.
+7. Kratzsch J et al. (2015) Therapy-resistant chronic leg ulcers.
 JDDG 13: 825-827

-10. Navon Elkan P et al (2014) Mutant adenosine deaminase 2 in a polyarteritis nodosa vasculopathy.
+10. Navon Elkan P et al. (2014) Mutant adenosine deaminase 2 in a polyarteritis nodosa vasculopathy.
 N Engl J Med 370:921-931.

-12. Ratzinger G et al (2015) The Vasculitis Wheel-an algorithmic approach to cutaneous vasculitis.
+13. Ratzinger G et al. (2015) The vasculitis wheel-an algorithmic approach to cutaneous vasculitis.
 JDDG 1092-1118

 Disclaimer